 Random acts of kindness can be as simple as smiling at a stranger, helping someone with their groceries or just paying a visit.
-Acts of kindness aren’t about money, or even planning.
+Acts of kindness aren’t about money or even planning.
 It’s about finding a moment to make a small difference in another person’s life.
-Some ideas from Country Meadows residents and co-workers include:

 If you would like to share an act you observed or one in which you practiced, please share it with us at Kindness@CountryMeadows.com.
 These inspiring stories are worth sharing!